-Skin and mucous membrane manifestations (see also Autoimmune Rheumatic Disorders: Variant Forms of Lupus):
+Skin and mucous membrane manifestations (see also Variant Forms of Lupus):

 Skin lesions include malar butterfly erythema (flat or raised) that generally spares the nasolabial folds.
 The absence of papules and pustules helps distinguish SLE from rosacea.
 A variety of other erythematous, firm, maculopapular lesions can occur elsewhere, including exposed areas of the face and neck, upper chest, and elbows.
 Skin blistering and ulceration are rare, although recurrent ulcers on mucous membranes (particularly the central portion of the hard palate near the junction of the hard and soft palate, the buccal and gum mucosa, and the anterior nasal septum) are common (sometimes called mucosal lupus); findings can sometimes mimic toxic epidermal necrolysis.
 Generalized or focal alopecia is common during active phases of SLE.
 Panniculitis can cause subcutaneous nodular lesions (sometimes called lupus panniculitis or profundus).
 Vasculitic skin lesions may include mottled erythema on the palms and fingers, periungual erythema, nail-fold infarcts, urticaria, and palpable purpura.
 Petechiae may develop secondary to thrombocytopenia.
 Photosensitivity occurs in some patients.
 Lupus erythematosus tumidus is characterized by pink to violaceous urticarial nonscarring plaques and/or nodules, some annular, in a photo distribution.
 Chilblain lupus is characterized by tender, bright red to reddish blue nodules on the toes, fingers, nose, or ears that occur in cold weather.
 Some patients with SLE have features of lichen planus.

 Cardiopulmonary symptoms commonly include recurrent pleurisy, with or without pleural effusion.
 Pneumonitis is rare, although minor impairments in pulmonary function are common.
-Severe pulmonary hemorrhage occasionally occurs.
-Prognosis has traditionally been poor but seems to be improving, possibly because of better early, aggressive, critical care.
+Severe alveolar hemorrhage occasionally occurs.
+Prognosis has traditionally been poor but seems to be improving, possibly because of better early and aggressive critical care.
 Other complications include pulmonary emboli, pulmonary hypertension, and shrinking lung syndrome.
-Cardiac complications include pericarditis (most commonly), pericardial effusion, and myocarditis.
+Cardiac complications include pericarditis (most commonly) and myocarditis.
 Serious, rare complications are coronary artery vasculitis, valvular involvement, and Libman-Sacks endocarditis.
 Accelerated atherosclerosis is an increasing cause of morbidity and mortality.
 Congenital heart block can develop in neonates.

 Generalized adenopathy is common, particularly among children, young adults, and blacks; however, mediastinal adenopathy is not common.
 Splenomegaly occurs in 10% of patients.
-The spleen may develop periarterial fibrosis.

 Renal involvement can develop at any time and may be the only manifestation of SLE.
 It may be benign and asymptomatic or progressive and fatal.
 Renal lesions can range in severity from a focal, usually benign, glomerulitis to a diffuse, potentially fatal, membranoproliferative glomerulonephritis.
 Common manifestations include proteinuria (most often), an abnormal urinary sediment manifested by RBC casts and leukocytes, hypertension, and edema.

 Obstetric manifestations include early and late fetal loss.
 In patients with antiphospholipid antibodies, the risk of recurrent miscarriages is increased.
-Pregnancy can be successful (see Pregnancy Complicated by Disease: Systemic lupus erythematosus), particularly after 6 to 12 mo of remission, but SLE flares are common during pregnancy.
+Pregnancy can be successful (see Systemic Lupus Erythematosus in Pregnancy), particularly after 6 to 12 mo of remission, but SLE flares are common during pregnancy.
 Pregnancy should be timed for when disease is in remission.
 During pregnancy, the patient should be monitored closely for any disease flare or thrombotic events by a multidisciplinary team that includes a rheumatologist, an obstetrician who specializes in high-risk pregnancies, and a hematologist.

-Hematologic manifestations include anemia (often autoimmune hemolytic), leukopenia (usually lymphopenia, with < 1500 cells/μL,), and thrombocytopenia (sometimes life-threatening autoimmune thrombocytopenia).
+Hematologic manifestations include anemia (autoimmune hemolytic), leukopenia (usually lymphopenia, with < 1500 cells/μL), and thrombocytopenia (sometimes life-threatening autoimmune thrombocytopenia).
 Recurrent arterial or venous thrombosis, thrombocytopenia, and a high probability of obstetric complications occur in patients with antiphospholipid antibodies.
 Thromboses probably account for many of the complications of SLE, including obstetric complications.